Alotor/kaleidos-neo4j-demo/README.md

-kaleidos-neo4j-demo
+Neo4j Workshop
 ===================

-Neo4j Test Data for Kaleidos workshop
+The current project contains the data and queries for an internal presentaiton at Kaleidos.